 Speed Workout 3: Interval Workouts

-This type of training involves intense and short periods of running and then a similar or longer time for recovery.
-This differs from the temp run as it pushes you to the limits of your ability for a short span and then allows more than adequate time for you to get back on our feet again.
+This type of training involves intense and short periods of running and then a longer time for recovery.
+This differs from the tempo run as it pushes you to the limits of your ability for a short span and then allows more than adequate time for you to get back on our feet again.
 This way, you are running at your fastest and then slowing down to an easy run, jog or walk, depending on how tired you are.

-To try this workout, start with a warm up and then run at your fastest speed for two minutes.
+To try this workout, start with a warm-up and then run at your fastest speed for two minutes.